Gabriel Maestre: Professional career

 On 6 July 2019, Maestre made his professional debut against Jeovanis Barraza.
 Maestre won via technical knockout after knocking his opponent down twice in the second round which resulted in referee, Guillermo Perez Pineda, stepping in to stop the bout.
 On 19 December 2019 Maestre fought in his second professional fight against Diego Gabriel Chaves of Argentina.
 Maestre dropped Chaves to the canvas during the opening round, after which Chaves proceeded to clinch Maestre in an attempt of prolonging the bout.
 Maestre took control of the fight in the fourth round and dropped his opponent multiple times, which forced the corner of Chaves to throw in the towel.

 Just shy of a year after his last bout, Maestre returned to the ring against Daniel Vega Cota.
 Maestro secured victory by knocking out his Mexican opponent in the opening minute of the first round after landing a heavy left uppercut.

 On 7 August 2021, Maestre faced Mykal Fox for the vacant WBA interim welterweight title.
 Maestre was dropped in the second round by a left hook, and was seemingly outboxed through 12 rounds by his opponent.
 However, he was awarded with a highly controversial unanimous decision victory, with scores of 115-112, 117-110 and 114-113 all in his favor.
 There was outrage over the decision, with promoter Lou DiBella calling for a "federal investigation of boxing and the WBA".

+On May 4, 2024 in Las Vegas, Maestre is scheduled to challenge Eimantas Stanionis for his WBA "Regular" welterweight title.